 Pricing strategy as a discipline has been researched and refined for decades.
 These anchor pricing strategy examples are just a small part of the overall body of knowledge.
 Insight to Action’s Pricing Strategy Resources offer more advice and perspectives.
 For instance, we explore price thresholds in “2 Pricing Strategy Examples You’ll Love this Valentine’s Day.”

 To get personalized pricing recommendations for your brand, contact us and start a conversation.
-Or, RSVP for one of our Open Office Hours.
-And subscribe to our newsletter for regular insights.
+Or, subscribe to our newsletter for regular insights.